adamghill/coltrane/docs/source/static/cli.md

 `poetry run coltrane record`

 Builds the static site and stores the HTML in the `output` directory.
+Stores static files in the `output/static/` directory.

 ### Incremental builds